 EC rules are voluntary?

 On the term “volunteer” There is still confusion.
-EC directives do not make it compulsory to adopt harmonized standards, However it is always necessary to demonstrate the conformity of the product to the requirements of the directives applicable to the product.
-It is in fact possible to choose other technical and procedural solutions to comply with the essential requirements set out in Directives.
+EC directives do not make it compulsory to adopt harmonized standards, However it is always necessary to demonstrate the conformity of the product with the requirements of the directives applicable to the product.
+You can choose other technical and procedural solutions to meet the essential requirements laid down by the directives.
 These solutions typically require more in-depth technical assessments and the involvement of a notified body.
-Although more challenging, the latter is the only feasible route in the case of products which due to their technical characteristics can not be evaluated by fully applying the harmonized standards.
+Although more challenging, the latter is the only way forward in the case of products which by their characteristics cannot be measured by applying in full the harmonized standards.

 When to consult a notified body?

-The intervention of a notified body is required when all the applicable harmonized standards are not executed in full.
+The involvement of a notified body is required when all applicable harmonised standards do not run in full.
 The costs in this case are more especially since the test methods out of the standard must be previously evaluated, developed and implemented.

 What is the fastest way to make the product comply with directives?